webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Crime-Boss.md

 ---
 aliases:
   - Crime Boss
 tags:
   - Compendium/CSRD/en/Creatures-NPCs
   - Creature
   - Creature/Kind/NPC
   - Creature/Level/3
   - Creature/Armor/1
   - Creature/Health/12
+title: Crime Boss
+collection: Creatures-NPCs
+kind: Compendium
 ---
 ## Crime Boss
 A crime boss usually isn't physically powerful but wields power through lies, bribery, and control.
 Rarely encountered alone, they rely on guards, thugs, and other measures to provide physical security.
 A crime boss could be a petty noble, a mafia king, or the captain of a pirate ship that sails the seas or glides the space lanes.